Frosh Trip Coordinator Positions Summer 2019

 Frosh Trip Coordinators (FTC)

 Job Responsibilities: This is a challenging and extremely rewarding position that requires you to learn and implement many skills including logistics, route and menu planning, equipment inventory and ordering, trip assignments, researching new trip areas and activities.
-Each coordinator is in charge of 2-3 major trip locations (e.g. Harriman, Shenandoahs, Connecticutt, etc.).
+Each coordinator is in charge of 2-3 major trip locations (e.g. Harriman, Shenandoahs, Connecticut, etc.).
 You will be responsible for all aspects of trip planning for those locations including routes, permits, and transportation.
 You will also be responsible for managing, inventorying, and ordering for a section of the Equipment Room (e.g. medical supplies).
 At the end of the summer it is incredibly gratifying to see the end result of all your efforts come together in the form of another successful Frosh Trip!
 Being an FTC is a great learning opportunity for anyone interested management and leadership, as well as outdoor education.
-In addition, coordinators may, depending on program need, spend a few days of the summer scouting the areas that they are responsible for, in order to gain in-depth knowledge for planning and briefing purposes.
+In addition to the occasional 1-2 days of scouting a specific region, the whole Frosh Trip team spends a few days at the start of the summer on a backpacking trip together.

 - Salary: The Coordinator position is a 12-week summer internship with a salary of $6,500 for the entire summer.
 Coordinators will be paid every two weeks through the student employment system.